In this article, I will be sharing with you 10 seemingly harmless signs of a toxic relationship.

 I can hardly even call that a relationship.

-Sometimes, someone will always try to be right out of fear, but regardless of the reason, they want that sense of control, rather than connection.
+Sometimes, someone will always try to be right out of fear.
+But regardless of the reason, they want that sense of control, rather than connection.
+And that’s an important point to think about.

 Here’s a wonderful article written by my husband on 5 Telltale Signs He Has Crippling Low Self Esteem.